INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

-You have never played with her until now?
+Have you never played with her until now?

 I don’t recall ever having played a show with her through the years.

-You have worked with many different bands and personalities in the past but what is it like to work with Lita?
+You have worked with many different bands and personalities in the past, but what is it like to work with Lita?

-You’re talking about the 80’s stuff?
+Are you talking about the 80’s stuff?

-There’s a Lita Ford live album coming out soon, titled THE BITCH IS BACK, and I heard that Lita has plans to start working on new studio album as well.
+There’s a Lita Ford live album coming out soon, titled THE BITCH IS BACK, and I heard that Lita has plans to start working on a new studio album as well.

-Yeah, it seems that playing with Lita Ford will be a long term gig for you?
+Yeah, it seems that playing with Lita Ford will be a long-term gig for you?

 VINNIE VINCENT TALK

-Exactly (Laughs) but that was in the 90’s… So if we start right from the beginning and how you end up working with Vinnie Vincent.
-I know there was some kind of audition and you were chosen to be the man – right?
+Exactly (laughs), but that was in the ’90s.
+So, if we start right from the beginning and how you end up working with Vinnie Vincent?
+I know there was some kind of audition, and you were chosen to be the man – right?